edx/cookiecutter-django-ida/README.rst

 Requirements
 ~~~~~~~~~~~~

-The ``requirements`` files do NOT define package versions for many requirements because you should use the latest versions available when initializing a new project.
-Once you initialize your project run ``pip freeze``, and update the files in the ``requirements`` directory with pinned versions.
-Failure to do so could cause unexpected results when running tests or deploying.
+The ``requirements`` files packaged may contain out-of-date version pins.
+Once you initialize your project, run ``make upgrade`` to freshen them,
+and then continue to do so regularly going forward.
+Failure to do so could open your IDA to bugs, security vulnerabilities,
+and other issues.

+It is recommended to follow the instructions in
+`Adding repositories for auto python dependency management <https://openedx.atlassian.net/wiki/spaces/TE/pages/989135321/Adding+repositories+for+auto+python+dependency+management>`_
+in order to perform this process on a regular cadence.

 User Model Customization
 ~~~~~~~~~~~~~~~~~~~~~~~~